In 2019 consumers are more dependent on online reviews than ever before making a purchase.

 Remember: 86% of consumers would consider leaving reviews for businesses

-Imagine the affect that this could have on your business.
+Imagine the effect that this could have on your business.
 While it is important to strive for 100% customer satisfaction, there is bound to be a dissatisfied customer eventually.
-Having a good base of positive reviews to counteract the negative ones is always a great idea and the more customers you have leaving reviews, the more likely you are to generate more business as long as you are satisfying customers.
+Having a good base of positive reviews to counteract the negative ones is always a great idea and the more customers you have left reviews, the more likely you are to generate more business as long as you are satisfying customers.

 6. Don’t: Generate False Reviews

 Generating false reviews is not only a red flag for savvy consumers who can easily pick out falsified reviews, but also can get you kicked off some of the bigger review sites which can lose you even more of your business than the negative reviews you are trying to mask.
 Fake reviews are also easy to pick out.
 Most false reviews come from users with very recent profile creation dates and a questionable amount of previous reviews.
 Think to yourself, would you trust a company that knowingly engages in black hat review practices?
 It’s not worth it.

 7. Do: Become Visible